theohmproject/ohmcoin/doc/guide-startmany.md

 Make note of the hash (which is your collaterla_output) and index.

-### Enter your MasterNode details into your karmanode.conf file
+### Enter your Karmanode details into your karmanode.conf file
 [From the ohmcoin github repo](https://github.com/ohmcoin-crypto/ohmcoin/blob/master/doc/karmanode_conf.md)

 The new karmanode.conf format consists of a space seperated text file.
 Each line consisting of an alias, IP address followed by port, karmanode private key, collateral output transaction id and collateral output index, donation address and donation percentage (the latter two are optional and should be in format "address:percentage").